 - Materials exhibiting topological order;

-- Two-dimensional crystals and layered systems, including but not limited to graphene, dichalcogenide monolayers and van der Waals heterostructures;
+- Two-dimensional crystals and layered systems, including but not limited to graphene, dichalcogenide monolayers, and van der Waals heterostructures;

 - Other low-dimensional systems, including but not limited to quantum wells and quantum wires with emergent electronic properties;

-- Various ‘synthetic quantum materials’ created in any physical platform, as long as this platform hosts emergent phenomena relevant to understanding of electronic/magnetic emergent properties or real materials.
+- Various ‘synthetic quantum materials’ created in any physical platform, as long as this platform hosts emergent phenomena relevant to the understanding of electronic/magnetic emergent properties or real materials.
 Examples include, but are not limited to, cold atom systems and circuit QED systems.

 Selection process and criteria

 The selection of flexible funding projects will have multiple stages.
 This call for ideas is the initial stage, whose goal is to collect brief descriptions of innovative projects.
 The ideas submitted through this application portal will be subjected to a dual-anonymous peer review process, in which candidates’ identities will be concealed from the reviewers, and vice versa.
 At this stage we are focused on evaluation of the quality and potential impact of the ideas rather than the applicants' track record.
 About twenty highest-ranked ideas will be selected for the pre-proposal stage.
 After another round of peer review, a small number of the pre-proposals will be selected for the final, full-proposal stage.
 The full proposals will be reviewed by an expert panel.
 As the final stage of the panel review, the identities of finalists will be revealed to the panelists, such that they can verify the applicants' ability to carry forth the proposed projects.

 The ideas will be selected for the next stage in the selection process based on the following main criteria:

 - The potential of the proposed experimental instrumentation to enable novel or superior approaches to probing the fundamental properties of quantum materials and/or to the synthesis of novel quantum materials (equipment grant ideas);